Ipul787/04-event-and-state/README.md

 ## Practicum 2

-In this practicum, we will learn about how to make a dynamic event handler.
+In this practicum, we have learnt about how to make a dynamic event handler.
 This is done to make the website more adaptable to various requirement.
 However, during the course of this practicum, we encountered some errors in the code.

 ![Screenshot](assets/04.png)